 - Methods to calculate number of moles of chemicals in reactions using mass, moles and volume of gas.

-- With the moles formula above, you can remember it using the units in brackets too, like you would in general algebra: = and the g will cancel out.
-You are then left with = which cancels for mol
+With the moles formula above, you can remember it using the units too, like you would in general algebra: = and the g will cancel out.
+You are then left with = which cancels for the mol units.

 - Stoichiometry calculations involve unit conversions from one quantity given in the question to an unknown quantity:

-- To get to moles, use the equation and the molar ratios shown.
+- To get to moles, use the equation and the molar ratios (the stoichiometric ratio) shown.